Stacey Slater: Reception

 Between her introduction to the series in 2004 and the announcement of her departure on 29 April 2010, Turner won a total of 28 awards for her portrayal of Stacey.
-In 2005, she won best newcomer at the TV Quick Awards, and in 2006 she was awarded best actress at the British Soap Awards.
+In 2005, she won best newcomer at the TV Quick Awards, and in 2006 she was awarded best actress at The British Soap Awards.
 Virgin Media named Stacey and Bradley as one of "Soaps' sexiest couples".
 In February 2011, the love triangle storyline between Stacey, Ryan and Janine was nominated in the "Best Love Triangle" category at the All About Soap Bubble Awards.
 Stacey's departure was nominated for 'Best Exit' at the 2011 British Soap Awards.
-In August 2017, Turner was longlisted for Best Actress at the Inside Soap Awards.
+Turner was voted "Most Popular Actress" at the 13th National Television Awards in 2007, and went on to receive the award for "Serial Drama Performance" three times in 2010, 2011 and 2017 respectively.
+Turner was nominated for "Best Actress" at the 2007 Inside Soap Awards.
+In August 2017, Turner was longlisted for "Best Actress" at the Inside Soap Awards.
 She did not progress to the viewer-voted shortlist.
+Turner was longlisted for "Best Actress" at the 2025 Inside Soap Awards.

 Turner's portrayal of Stacey during the postpartum psychosis storyline earned her much praise from viewers with many commenting that Turner's acting was 'Oscar-worthy.'
-Turner's acting also won her multiple awards including 'Best Actress' and 'Best Female Dramatic Performance' at the 2016 British Soap Awards.
-At the same ceremony, Stacey's postpartum psychosis won the award for 'Best Storyline.'
+Turner's acting also won her multiple awards including "Best Actress" and "Best Female Dramatic Performance" at the 2016 British Soap Awards.
+At the same ceremony, Stacey's postpartum psychosis won the award for "Best Storyline".
 A reporter writing for the Inside Soap Yearbook 2017 (a review of the year 2016 in British soap) named Stacey's postpartum psychosis storyline as one of the "best bits of January".
+In 2022, Turner won the "All-Time Icon" award at the Inside Soap Awards for her portrayal of Stacey, which was voted for by the public in a category that allowed them to choose any soap actor.
+However, Stacey's 2017 birth and hospitalisation was criticised, with Lauren Meechan from the Daily Express explaining that fans felt that they had "missed an episode" due to Stacey being in intensive care in one episode and in "good health" the next.